 minimum performance must be.

-With the obvious need for financial outcomes and key performance metrics it is essential for strategic and cultural alignment to utilize non-financial measures.
+With the obvious need for financial outcomes and key performance metrics it is essential for strategic and cultural alignment to avoid utilizing cash rewards.
 Building in customer satisfaction and other qualitative variables helps focus on long term

 results versus short term fixes.